 The Religious Affairs Committee shall include ministerial and lay religious leaders who are members of the Unit.
 It shall: (1) promote an educational program designed to give moral and ethical interpretation to the civil rights struggle; (2) interpret the work of the Association to organized religious groups of all faiths; (3) enlist the support of such organized religious groups for membership, fundraising, and the struggle for equality and full civil rights; and (4) provide resource assistance for religious education and social activities, associated with the improvement of race relations.

-Labor & Industry Committee
+Economic Development & Labor Industry Committee

 Political Action Committee

 The Political Action Committee shall: (1) seek to increase registration and voting; (2)

 work for the enactment of municipal, state and federal legislation designed to improve the educational,